Alexander-Lancellott/MH-HP-Overlay-For-3DS-Emulator/README.md

 The `show_abnormal_status` option in the `config.ini` file allows you to enable or disable the display of abnormal status for large monsters.
 To see this information, the monsters must be targeted with the lock-on camera.

+> [!IMPORTANT]
+> Keep in mind that in multiplayer mode, abnormal status damage counters (like poison, paralysis, etc.) will only display correctly if you're the host of the quest.
+If you're not the host, those counters will remain at 0 — except for the **Rage** label, which seems to work properly in all cases.
+>
+>This behavior can't be fixed, as it's simply how MH games on the 3DS work.
+I've confirmed this in MHXX, but it's very likely the same happens in the other 3DS MH titles as well.

 <table>
   <tr align="center">
     <td>